 Scanlon Dugway

 From the saddle, the route runs southwest and down to an abrupt and spectacular curve where the road turns sharply to the southeast.
 At the curve, the extent of the steep road can be seen, and one tries to imagine how a teamster could drive mules down the road without careening out of control and crashing off the cliff.

 This part of Gold Butte is in the Upper Sonoran (Mojave Desert Scrub) vegetation zone where sparse creosote bush and white bursage dominate the landscape, but many other species of shrubs also are common.
-Look for Mojave yucca, catclaw acacia, and silver cholla that looks a lot like Blue Diamond cholla.
+Look for mojave yucca, catclaw acacia, and silver cholla that looks a lot like blue diamond cholla.

+Scanlon Dugway